 If this is the case, you’ll have to rent a room for the occasion.
 You can choose a restaurant, a hotel, the funeral home, etc. It depends on your budget.
 Don’t be embarrassed if you can’t afford much.
 A funeral reception isn’t a typical party.
 It’s a gathering that allows grieving people to pay their respects to the dead.

 People will understand if the reception room is small or the food is limited.
 If you don’t have the means for a full spread, serve a few plates of crackers and cheese.
 A make your own sandwich bar would be inexpensive and effective

 Another strategy is to bow out of the reception entirely.
 It might be too much to handle in your state of extreme grief.
 You can either have someone else organize the event or everyone can find their own informal ways to remember the deceased.

 Make sure you understand what the cultural fallout will be if you don’t hold a traditional reception.
 It will be a big deal in some societies.
 In others, such an act would go unnoticed.
 Funeral etiquette is very tricky.

-Everyone at Bean Funeral Homes & Crematory understands that you’re going through a rough time when you’re searching for Shillington, PA funeral homes.
+Everyone at Bean Funeral Homes & Crematory, Inc. understands that you’re going through a rough time when you’re searching for Shillington, PA funeral homes.
 That’s why we treat our customers with unparalleled compassion and respect.
-Please visit us at 3825 Penn Avenue, Sinking Spring, PA, 19608.
+Please visit us at 3825 Penn Ave, Sinking Spring, PA 19608.
 Or you can call us at (610) 376-1129.
 You don’t have to plan the funeral on your own.